-SMRI envisions a world where SM can be overcome by utilizing high-quality and evidence-based treatment programs.
-SMRI seeks to be a resource for increasing awareness, knowledge, and disseminating research on SM and other related social communication anxiety disorders.
-SMRI focuses primarily on the understanding and treatment of Selective Mutism using Social Communication Anxiety Treatment® (S-CAT®) and provides the necessary training to treatment professionals.
+SMRI seeks to be a resource for increasing awareness, knowledge, and disseminating research on Selective Mutism and other related social communication anxiety disorders.
+SMRI focuses primarily on the understanding and treatment of Selective Mutism using Dr. Elisa Shipon-Blum’s evidence-based (thanks to SMRI!)
+S-CAT® (Social Communication Anxiety Treatment®) Program.
+We want to provide training programs and educational workshops to treatment professionals and teachers, and funding to families.
 In doing so, SMRI is moving closer to the ultimate goal of spreading awareness and accessibility of this evidenced-based approach for children/teens and adults suffering from SM and related social communication disorders.

 The Selective Mutism Research Institute (SMRI) is a non-profit organization dedicated to increasing knowledge and awareness of selective mutism and related social communication disorders.
 In support of this mission, SMRI is committed to the following activities: